 Child Abuse Prevention Month began Monday, April 1, when Gov. Henry McMaster and Lt.
 Gov. Pamela Evette hosted a press conference at the Governor’s Mansion to raise awareness about the importance of preventing child abuse and neglect.

-Gov. McMaster read his official proclamation that emphasized the seriousness of child abuse as a public health issue and promoted the importance of statewide and community prevention programs as the most effective way to reduce child abuse and neglect.
+Gov. McMaster read his official proclamation (PDF) that emphasized the seriousness of child abuse as a public health issue and promoted the importance of statewide and community prevention programs as the most effective way to reduce child abuse and neglect.

 “We need to have a full assault of education, information, collaboration, cooperation, sympathy, and understanding in order to eradicate this scourge in South Carolina,” McMaster said.